ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:important: .important}
-{:screen: .screen}
-{:pre: .pre}
-{:preview: .preview}
-{:table: .aria-labeledby="caption"}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # File Storage for VPC profiles
 {: #file-storage-profiles}

-When you provision File Storage for VPC file shares by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify a profile that best meets your file storage requirements.
-Profiles are available as three predefined IOPS tiers or a custom IOPS you can tailor to your needs.
+When you provision {{site.data.keyword.filestorage_vpc_short}} file shares in the {{site.data.keyword.cloud_notm}} console, from the CLI, or with the API, you specify a profile that best meets your storage requirements.
+Profiles are available as three predefined IOPS tiers or a custom IOPS that you can tailor to your needs.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## IOPS tiers
 {: #fs-tiers}

-File file shares are based on IOPS tiers you can select when creating a file share.
+File share performance level is based on IOPS tiers that you can select when you create a file share.
 Choose the profile that provides optimal performance for your compute workloads.
-Table 1 describes the IOPS performance you can expect for file shares you create in your zone.
+Table 1 describes the IOPS performance that you can expect from each tier.

 | IOPS Tier | Workload | Share size | Max IOPS |
 |-----------|----------|-------------|--------------|